leftrightleft/skills-secret-scanning/.github/steps/1-tbd.md

   TBD-step-1-notes.
 -->

-## Step 1: TBD-step-1-name
+## Step 1: Enable Secret Scanning

-_Welcome to "TBD-course-name"! :wave:_
+_Welcome to "Introduction to Secret Scanning"! :wave:_

-TBD-step-1-information
+Within GitHub, we're constantly scanning repositories for credentials.

 **What is _TBD-term-1_**: TBD-definition-1